-Our theme for this week's virtual 'CST Friendship Group' s focused around 'Communication', as June 24 marks 'National Writing Day'.
+Our theme for this week's virtual 'CST Friendship Group' s focused around 'Communication', as June 23rd marks 'World Writing Day'.

 We asked when was the last time anyone wrote a letter?